pchain-org/pchain-guide/pchaindoc/source/introduction/tokenswap.rst

 Step 2: Import your ERC20 PI address to PCHAIN wallet.

-	**Notice:** If you don't wanna import your current ERC20 address' private key or keystore to PIWallet, you can creat an ethereum address by MEW and tranfer all ERC20 PI to this new address and then do the token swap.
+	**Notice:** If you don't wanna import your current ERC20 address' private key or keystore to PIWallet, you can creat an ethereum address by MEW or imToken and tranfer all ERC20 PI to this new address and then do the token swap.

 	Option1: Click ‘Import Private Key ’, fill out its private key.
 Set password and repeat it.
 Then click ‘Import’ to confirm.
 	Noticed: Please keep the password well by yourself.